David A. Karnofsky

-Education and Training
+Education and training

-David Karnofsky was the son of Lithuanian Jewish immigrants, Sam Karnofsky, a metals buyer, and Lena Karnofsky.
 David graduated from Belmont High School (Los Angeles, California) (1930), UCLA 1934.
 He received his masters (A.M, 1936) in biology from Stanford University with a thesis entitled Some effects of thyroidectomy on the mammary glands and some other organs in the rat.
 He received his medical degree (Alpha Omega Alpha 1940), also from Stanford University.
 In the early years of his career at the Collis P. Huntington Memorial Laboratory at Harvard University, he became interested in clinical cancer research.
 This interest was further fueled by experiments he conducted during World War II as part of the Army Chemical Warfare Service.

-Medical Oncologist
+Medical oncologist

 Karnofsky is considered one of the pioneer medical oncologists, devoting his 30-year career to the successful use of chemotherapeutic agents to treat cancer.
 In 1948 Karnofsky, together with Dr. Walter H. Abelmann, Dr. Lloyd F. Craver, and Dr. Joseph H. Burchenal (the latter also worked in the Sloan-Kettering Institute for Cancer Research), described the Karnofsky Performance Status Scale.
 The primary purpose of the development of the scale was to allow physicians to evaluate a patient's ability to survive chemotherapy for cancer in a more objective manner.
 The widely used Karnofsky score runs from 100 to 0, where 100 is "perfect" health and 0 is death.
 Practitioners occasionally assign performance scores in between standard intervals of 10.

 Karnofsky Memorial Lecture

 When Karnofsky died of lung cancer in August 1969, a group of his friends donated a fund to be used to finance a yearly lecture at the annual meeting of the American Society of Clinical Oncology (ASCO).
 An obituary detailing his work was written by Joseph H. Burchenal.
-He is interred in Home of Peace Cemetery (East Los Angeles).